-Is a pretermitted spouse (aka an omitted spouse)—generally, a spouse who is not a named beneficiary in their deceased spouse’s estate plan that was executed by the decedent prior to this marriage entitled to inherit his or her interest in the deceased spouse’s property without having to go through the formal estate administration process in Probate Court?
-Can a pretermitted spouse file a Spousal Property Petition to expedite probate proceedings?
-How can a pretermitted putative spouse (i.e., a spouse who is unaware their spouse was already married to someone else) avoid probate?
+Do the inheritance rights of an omitted spouse (aka a pretermitted spouse) — generally, a spouse who is not a named beneficiary in their deceased spouse’s estate planning as a result of their having been executed prior to marriage — entitle them to inherit their interest in their deceased spouse’s property without the property having to pass through the formal probate process?
+Can a pretermitted spouse file a spousal property petition to expedite probate proceedings?
+How can a pretermitted putative spouse (i.e., a spouse who is unaware their spouse is already married to someone else) avoid probate?

 Why Is It a Good Idea for Spouses to Try to Avoid Probate in California?

-As background, if a decedent dies intestate (i.e., without having executed a valid will or trust instructing how to distribute their property upon death), their estate will be administered in the Probate Court, and the assets of the estate will pass via the laws of intestacy—statutes indicating which of a decedent’s heirs stand to inherit from the decedent’s estate when the decedent does not have an estate plan.
-The basic purposes of administering a decedent’s estate are to preserve and protect the estate; to satisfy and discharge all debts and claims against the estate, including the expenses of administration; and to distribute all estate assets at a proper time to those persons who are entitled to receive them.
+The basic purposes of administering a decedent’s estate are to preserve and protect the estate; satisfy and discharge all valid creditor claims against the estate, including probate fees and other expenses related to administration; and to distribute estate assets at a proper time to those persons who are entitled to receive them.

 Spousal Property Petitions: How to Avoid Probate in California as a Surviving Spouse

-The protections afforded by the Spousal Property Petition make inherent sense: If property is to pass to a surviving spouse, the surviving spouse should not be forced to incur significant costs administering his or her portion of the estate, and the costs of administration should not be borne from his or her share.
+The protections afforded by the spousal property petition make inherent sense: If property is to pass to a surviving spouse, the surviving spouse should not be forced to incur significant costs administering their portion of the estate, and the costs of administration should not be borne from their share.

 The Right of a Pretermitted Spouse to Bring a Spousal Property Petition

-Despite the clear public policy in support of a surviving spouse receiving his or her share of a decedent’s estate outside of formal estate administration, there is a potentially significant oversight in the Probate Code when the surviving spouse takes his or her share as an “omitted spouse” (aka a pretermitted spouse) pursuant to Probate Code section 21610, as it does not explicitly state whether a pretermitted spouse is entitled to file a Spousal Property Petition pursuant to section 13500.
+Despite the clear public policy in support of a surviving spouse receiving their share of a decedent’s estate outside of formal estate administration, there is a potentially significant oversight in the Probate Code when the surviving spouse takes their share as an “omitted spouse” pursuant to Probate Code section 21610, as it does not explicitly state whether a pretermitted spouse is entitled to file a spousal property petition pursuant to section 13500.

 What Are the Inheritance Rights of Pretermitted Spouses in California?

-Aside from the difference in value of the separate property interest of the surviving spouse, the intestate and pretermitted spouse statutes treat the surviving spouse equally—whether the surviving spouse is taking because the decedent died intestate, or whether the surviving spouse is taking because he/she is not provided for in the decedent’s testamentary documents.
-The question arises, then, whether a pretermitted spouse is entitled to use the expedited procedure of the Spousal Property Petition to receive his or her interest in a decedent’s estate outside of formal probate administration, despite the fact that a pretermitted spouse’s interest is not specifically contemplated by the statute authorizing this procedure.
+Aside from the difference in value of the separate property interest of the surviving spouse, the intestate and pretermitted spouse statutes treat the surviving spouse equally — whether the surviving spouse is taking because the decedent died intestate, or whether the surviving spouse is taking because they are not provided for in the decedent’s testamentary documents.
+The question arises, then, whether a pretermitted spouse is entitled to use the expedited procedure of the spousal property petition to receive their interest in a decedent’s estate outside of formal probate administration, despite the fact that a pretermitted spouse’s interest is not specifically contemplated by the statute authorizing this procedure.